Guide

 Bid

 Your formal response to a tender.
-Also called a submission, proposal, or offer depending on the agency.
-They all mean the same thing: your written response to the agency's request.
+Also called a submission, proposal, response, or offer depending on the buyer and process.

 Capability Statement